revrtb/lampa-source-m3m/readme.txt

-new_account branch designed for flixjunkie.com
+new_account branch designed for streamcowboy.com
+how to run